Győri ETO KC: 2012–2019 Reaching the top, long awaited triumph – Five Champions League titles

-In February 2018, the club announced that the most successful coach of the club's history, Ambros Martín won't extend his contract and will leave the team after the 2017–18 season.
+In February 2018, the club announced that the most successful coach of the club's history, Ambros Martín, will not extend his contract and will leave the team after the 2017–18 season, since he wanted to seek out new challenges.
 Gábor Danyi - who was the assistant coach of the team since 2011 - took over his place on the bench.
-Danyi's first season as the head coach was ETO's best season so far.
-They did not just win all the titles possible, but remained unbeaten throughout the whole season.
-However, in May 2021 Danyi got sacked after a huge (9 goals) defeat against the domestic rivals Ferencváros, which also meant the team lost the National Championship title for the first time after 2015.
-The team lost 2 matches in total during Danyi's three-year tenure.
-Ambros Martín returned to the bench.